Change Time Settings

-There are a couple of time-related configurations you might make when working with Tableau Online.
+There are a couple of time-related configurations that you might make when working with Tableau Cloud.

 The default time zone for extract-based data sources in a site is Coordinated Universal Time (UTC).

 To set the site time zone for extracts:

 - Sign in to Tableau as an administrator.

 - On the site you want to configure, click

 - In the